maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2200 modelled license terms,
+* 2204 modelled license terms,
 * 154 exceptions,
+* 2 modifiers
+* 2 restriction
-* 218 specific and commonly used license expressions, and
+* 224 specific and commonly used license expressions, and
-* 49 markers.
+* 50 markers.

-as of 27th November 2023.
+as of 05th December 2023.

 The following links provide letter-specific overviews on the license information: